frostoven/Cosmosis/app/modeControl/REAMDE.md

 define, say, freeCam and shipPilot in modeControl, we enrol them in the same mode instance (contextualInput.camController).
 Doing so guarantees they are mutually exclusive.
-We then create gameMenu in a different mode instance (contextualInput.primaryMenu).
-Because primaryMenu and camController are separate contextualInput mode instances, they are independent of one another and can receive input simultaneously, allowing the player to multitask them.
+We then create gameMenu in a different mode instance (contextualInput.menuController).
+Because menuController and camController are separate contextualInput mode instances, they are independent of one another and can receive input simultaneously, allowing the player to multitask them.